george-m2/hansard-llama/README.md

 # hansard-Llama

-A LLM fine-tuning project focused on parliamentary records and debates from 1990-2010.
+A LLM fine-tuning project focused on parliamentary records and debates from the 1990s and 2000s.

 | Item                | Details                                                                                   |